Pull Datasets

 Overview

-In the previous section, we learnt how to curate datasets by manging goldens through the platform directly or via Confident’s Evals API.
+In the previous section, we learnt how to push and queue goldens via Confident’s Evals API.
 In this section, we will learn how to:

-• Use the evals_iterator to run evals on datasets (for python users)
+• Use the evals_iterator to run evals on single-turn datasets (Python only)

 Pull Goldens via Evals API